RetireJS/retire.js/README.md

 $ retire --outputformat cyclonedx
 ```

 By default retire.js will exit with code 13 if it finds vulnerabilities.
-This can be overridden with `--exitcode 0`.
+This can be overridden with `--exitwith 0`.

 ## Grunt plugin